-- York University provides housing in 10 Undergraduate Residence buildings on campus (8 at Keele and 2 at Glendon).
+- We provide housing in 10 undergraduate residence buildings on campus (8 at Keele and 2 at Glendon).

 - The undergraduate residence application opens in MyFile starting the first week of February.

-- Get a chance to pick your future roommate once offered a space in Residence.
+- Get a chance to pick your future roommate once we offer you a space in residence.

-- First-year students who are admitted to the fall session directly from a high school and applied to Residence by June 1, 2020, are guaranteed a space in Residence.
+- If you are a first-year student that we admit to the fall session directly from a high school and if you apply to residence by June 1, 2021, we guarantee you a space in residence.

 Visit Housing Services for more information.